 - Strength of problem identification supported with verifiable, current, relevant, and appropriate documentation.

-- STEP proposal problem identification will be scored based on the population-based rate of relevant crashes or casualties (number/per 10,000 population) in combination with the absolute number of relevant crashes or casualties in Texas counties and cities in 2013.
-CRIS is the crash data source and the U.S. Census is the population source.
+- STEP proposal problem identification will be scored based on the population-based rate of relevant crashes or casualties (number/per 10,000 population) in combination with the absolute number of relevant crashes or casualties in Texas counties and cities in 2014.
+CRIS is the crash data source and the 2014 estimated U.S. Census is the population source.

 - Data categories will include:

-- DUI-related KAB crashes (alcohol and other drugs)
+- DUI-related KA crashes (alcohol and other drugs)

-- Intersection-related KAB crashes
+- ➤ Intersection-related KA crashes

-- Speed-related KAB crashes
+- > Speed-related KA crashes

-- Distracted Driving-related KAB crashes
+- Distracted Driving-related KA crashes

 - Large truck-related crash fatalities

 - Quality of the proposed solution plan

 - Realistic objectives and activities

 - Cost eligibility

 - Percent of matching funding proposed

 - Reasonable and necessary budget